enaughton/blog-2021/src/posts/the-leap-year-product-launch.md

 Limit: 500
 Delivery: February 2028

-Comes with monthly updates of the process of designing/sourcing/packaging.
+Comes with monthly updates on the process of designing/sourcing/packaging.

 Would love suggestions on price or other ideas.